You Can’t Beat the Views on The Allegheny River Trail

 Exploring scenic bike routes less than two hours from Pittsburgh.

-My better half and I have spent many weekends of this socially-distance summer exploring new bike trails and the Allegheny River Trail may be our favorite.
+My better half and I first discovered the Allegheny River Trail during the socially-distance summer of 2020, and it remains our favorite today.
 The 30-mile asphalt trail follows on an old railroad line from Franklin in Venango County to Parker in Armstrong County.

 Aside from one or two minor inclines, the trail is nearly level and it may be tempting to speed along in high gear.
 However, the panoramic views of the river are a worthy reason to slow down.